it3xl/git-repo-sync/README.md

 Probably this is not a good idea to specify here the `master` branch name because a branch mentioned in `sync_enabling_branch` will be synchronized under the Victim strategy.
 But you can specify there a branch with one of your conventional prefixes for the Conventional syncing of it.
 For example `client-master`.

 ### Notes
-* Usage with SSH isn't tested.
+* Usage with SSH isn't tested but possible.
 * **git-repo-sync** is resilient for HTTP fails and interruptions.
 * It has protections from an occasional deletion of your entire remote repository.
 * Arbitrary Git-history rewriting is supported.
 * Within a single installation, **git-repo-sync** can synchronize as many pairs of Git-repositories as you want.
 Every sync pair is a sync project for **git-repo-sync**.
-* **git-repo-sync** doesn't synchronize Git-tags.
-(Some popular Git-servers block manipulations with Git-tags.)
+* **git-repo-sync** doesn't synchronize Git-tags because some popular Git-servers block manipulations with Git-tags.
-* **git-repo-sync** is developed within the TDD approach.
-Therefore, its CI/CD has a huge amount of auto tests.
+* **git-repo-sync** doesn't attempt to do Git-merge or rebase.

 ### Support Operations